mralbertk/dsti-devops-final/k8s/README.md

     `minikube tunnel`

-4. Deploy userapi to Kubernetes as desribed above.
+4. Deploy userapi to Kubernetes as described above.
 5. Get the external cluster IP and port as described above.

 _*Note: Recommended specs for minikube are 1 CPUs and 2048 MB of memory but (much) more is better._

 ## Use
-- Get the external IP of the cluster: `kubectl get svc `
+- Get the external IP of the cluster: `kubectl get svc`
 - Connect to FastAPI and Kubernetes using the external cluster IP and port (default 3000).
 - For more information, refer to top-level [documentation](../README.md)